MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \subsection{Metamorphic Relations}

 We define five specific MRs for image-based ADSs, which we have implemented on top of \tool.
-The first four MRs define image transformations that are expected to not change the output from the DNN under normal conditions, whereas MR5 defines a transformation which should result in a symmetric steering angle as the output from the DNN.
+The first four MRs define image transformations that are expected to not change the output from the DNN under nominal conditions, whereas MR5 defines a transformation which should result in a symmetric steering angle as the output from the DNN.
+We note that the proposed MRs are not necessarily novel.
+Indeed, the fourth and fifth MRs were proposed in prior studies related to metamorphic testing of image-based DNNs~\cite{spieker2020adaptive,arrieta2022multi}, whereas we did not find any study where the first three were used as MRs. In contrast, the novelty of our approach lies in the usage of MRs at runtime with the goal of measuring the uncertainty of the DNN.
 While our approach is generic to any kind of MRs for image-based ADSs, it is important to use MRs that are computationally cheap.
 We therefore used five MRs below, and avoid using others that are computationally more time consuming, such as frosting the image.
+The specific parameters we use for these MRs in our experiments are described in Section \ref{sec:Evaluation:Configuration:MarMot}.

 \begin{itemize} \item \textbf{MR1: Reduce Brightness}.
-This transformation consists of slightly reducing the brightness of the input image.
-This brightness reduction has been tuned to be well within the tolerance of the DNN.
-Thus, the output is expected to be very similar to the original image. \item \textbf{MR2: Increase Contrast}.
-This transformation consists of slightly increasing the contrast of the input image.
-This contrast increase has been tuned to be well within the tolerance of the DNN, so the output is expected to be very similar to the original image.
+This transformation consists of reducing the brightness of the input image.
+This brightness reduction has been tuned to be within the expected tolerance of the DNN.
+Thus, the output is expected to be very similar to the original image.

+\item \textbf{MR2: Increase Contrast}.
+This transformation consists of increasing the contrast of the input image.
+This contrast increase has been tuned to be within the expected tolerance of the DNN, so the output is expected to be very similar to the original image.

 \item \textbf{MR3: Add Noise}.
 This transformation consists of slightly altering the values from individual pixels of the image, with a uniform distribution for the degree of change.
-The degree of the alterations has been tuned to be well within the tolerance of the DNN.
+The degree of the alterations has been tuned to be within the expected tolerance of the DNN.
 Thus, the output is expected to be very similar from the original image.

 \item \textbf{MR4: Blur}.
 This transformation consists of slightly blurring the image.
-The degree of blurring has been tuned to be well within the tolerance of the DNN.
+The degree of blurring has been tuned to be within the expected tolerance of the DNN.
 Thus, the output is expected to be very similar to the original image.